dask/dask/docs/source/dataframe-groupby.rst

 var, count, nunique`` are all quite fast and efficient, even if partitions are not cleanly divided with known divisions.
 This is the common case.

+Additionally, if divisions are known then applying an arbitrary function to groups is efficient when the grouping columns include the index.

 Joins are also quite fast when joining a Dask dataframe to a Pandas dataframe or when joining two Dask dataframes along their index.
 No special considerations need to be made when operating in these common cases.